David Lubar interview

 Q: My Golf – pretty amazing golf simulator!
 Was this an attempt to do a game like Access Software’s (86) Leaderboard?

 David Lubar: In truth, I'm not sure I ever saw Leaderboard.
 Garry Kitchen sketched out the basic concept and let me do my thing.
 In my own biased and ornery opinion, the more I'm left alone, the better the game comes out.
-I think you can see this in Frogger 2, where had free reign, and with Home Alone.
+I think you can see this in Frogger 2, where I had free reign, and with Home Alone.
 Compare that with Swamp Thing, or the nightmare Ren and Stimpy project (I don't remember the final title… I'm not even sure if it was released), where I had producers crawling all over things like maggots on dead meat.
 It had a world set on a space ship, another in medieval times (Ren dressed as Robin Hood), and probably some other worlds I can't remember.
 Frank Lam did the art.
 I didn't feel like listing it on my site.

 (LEFT) VCS/2600 Sentinel; (RIGHT) 7800 Sentinel